bethurban/my-comps-client/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

 Need:
-To clear search form after submission
+To build out comps to display based on search
-To make saved search cards perform new search call Include link to Zillow page for each search and comp Add required Zillow logo, etc.
+Include link to Zillow page for each search and comp To make saved search cards perform new search call
+Add required Zillow logo, etc.
 Write 'about' text
 To change routes to react-router